Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup Defined Market Instance.md

 The [[Generic Container]] template has additional functional regulations associated with the given attributes and may be used to any geographic location, country, market, and so on.
 To allow nation or market-specific functionality, additional country or market-specific [[Standard Product|Standard Products]] may be imported on top of the [[Generic Container]].

 A Time & Attendance environment can be made up of many [[Generic Container|Generic Containers]], each with its own set of features.
 As a result, one environment may support the usage of many nations, marketplaces, and so on.

+### Step 7: Integrate Remaining Functionality

+The [[Generic Container]] does not have all of the functional rules required to set up a specified [[Market]].
+To finish the functional sections, continue following the Steps to Integrate portion of the MARKET - **Product Assembly Instructions**.

+These instructions link to particular templates to utilize and specify market-specific remarks.
+Review the **Model-Template Comparison** document to match the MFD with the template you are integrating into the selected Market for further functional details on the models represented by the templates.